 When changing the number of loads, the program will not allow you to increment the number so that it takes the ending distance beyond the oil travel distance.
 It won't let you increase the speed so that it takes you beyond the oil pattern distance either.

-Remember to hit ENTER 4 times.
-Press NEXT and the following menu will appear:
+After pressing ENTER 4 times, press NEXT and the following menu will appear: